MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-to-azure-rms.md

 	You can continue to use IRM on these servers with Azure RMS after the migration.
 However, one of the migration steps is to temporarily disable the IRM service, install and configure a connector, reconfigure the servers, and then re-enable IRM.

 	This is the only interruption to service during the migration process.

+- **If you want to manage your own Azure RMS tenant key by using an HSM-protected key**:

+	- This optional configuration requires Azure Key Vault and an Azure subscription that supports Key Vault with HSM-protected keys.
+For more information, see the [Azure Key Vault Pricing page](https://azure.microsoft.com/en-us/pricing/details/key-vault/).

 Limitations: